yukihuyt/Grid_based_level_editor/README.md

 Thanks to [GDQuest](https://www.youtube.com/channel/UCxboW7x0jZqFdvMdCFKTMsQ), which is an amazing channel upload videos frequently about basic and pro knowledge of Godot, along with some interesting little projects.
 I learned a lot by watching their videos and if you are confused about how to start learning Godot, go check their channel!

-#### Try the demo!
-To try and maybe modify it then apply to your own project, you first need to download and install the open-source [Godot game engine](https://godotengine.org/download/windows).
-Then import the `project.godot` file into the engine.
-Then you can open and test the project in Godot.

 Here's what I got as results:
 Select the object from Item Menu, mouse left click on the available area on the grid map to place an item.
 If overlapping detects, an alert message will pop up and placement not allowed.
 <br>